-This profession may be growing and promise healthy salaries, but it is not for everyone.
-Counseling is more of a calling than an arbitrary choice.
-It can be very demanding on the counselor's psyche and can result in stresses at home and elsewhere.
-However, the profession can also be highly rewarding.
-There is no higher satisfaction than when a counselor hears from addicts who have been sober for multiple years.
-This page provides information for aspiring addiction counselors.
+The substance abuse counselor profession may be growing and promise healthy salaries, but it is not for everyone.
+Becoming a substance abuse counselor is more of a calling than an arbitrary choice.
+It can be very demanding on the substance abuse counselors psyche and can result in stresses at home and elsewhere.
+However, becoming a substance abuse counselor can also be highly rewarding.
+There is no higher satisfaction than when a substance abuse counselor hears from addicts who have been sober for multiple years.
+This page provides information for aspiring substance abuse addiction counselors.

 What Does an Addiction Counselor Do?

-An addiction counselor is a professional who works with addicts and alcoholics to help them overcome their problems.
-They are responsible for guiding patients through a difficult process that begins with detoxification and then moves through psychologically strenuous steps towards sobriety.
-Along the way, counselors must remain objective, patient, and always focused on providing the very best care.
+An addiction counselor is a substance abuse professional who works with addicts and alcoholics to help them overcome their substance abuse problems.
+Substance abuse counselors are responsible for guiding patients through a difficult process that begins with detoxification and then moves through psychologically strenuous steps towards sobriety.
+Along the way, substance abuse counselors must remain objective, patient, and always focused on providing the very best care.
 After all, addiction is notoriously difficult to treat, and few find long-term recovery.

-These professionals utilize a variety of tools to help in this process.
-Some perform individual or group therapy in which they simply speak to their clients, others have a more experiential role and work in modalities as disparate as equine therapy, art therapy, meditation, and music therapy.
-Counselors can also have a more educational function in which they help addicts understand the biology and even sociology behind their behaviors.
+Substance abuse counselors utilize a variety of tools to help in this process.
+Some substance abuse counselors perform individual or group therapy in which they simply speak to their clients, others have a more experiential role and work in modalities as disparate as equine therapy, art therapy, meditation, and music therapy.
+Substance abuse counselors can also have a more educational function in which they help addicts understand the biology and even sociology behind their behaviors.